 Aegon, as a company, doesn't take a view on the rights or wrongs of Stiglitz's thesis.
 But we welcome the exchange of ideas about solidary and working together in the community.

-And, as a supporter of open debate, Aegon has partnered with the John Adams Institute since it was founded 30 years ago as American cultural podium in the Netherlands.
+And, as a supporter of open debate, Aegon has partnered with the John Adams Institute since it was founded 30 years ago as independent American cultural podium in the Netherlands.
 The sponsorship also reflects our Group's roots: a blend of Netherlands-headquartered Aegon and US-based Transamerica.